iamtaylornotyou/RNole/README.md

 - `/trimgalore`

 ## Versioning

-- Base pipline: nf-core/rnaseq v3.24.0
+- Base pipeline: nf-core/rnaseq v3.24.0
+- Nextflow version: 25.10.4
-- NXF_VER=25.10.4
+- OrthoFinder version:

 ## System Requirements

 **Operating System**

-RNole was designed to run on an HPC due to large memory requirments.
+RNole was designed to run on an HPC due to large memory requirements.
 - RNole is verified to run on macOS 13.7.3 with small test files.

-**Dependencies**

 ## Acknowledgements

+This pipeline was produced as part of BIOL 8802 Reproducible Bioinformatics.
+Thank you to Dr. King Jordan, Shikhar Verma, and all other participants for feedback that improved this pipeline.